c7/c7.se/content/article/2020-08-13-from-go-to-zig.md

 ## How is it different from Go?

 > **Note:** These are just a few of the things I’ve picked up when reading about Zig.
-I still have a lot to learn before I feel confident in using the language.
+> I still have a lot to learn before I feel confident in using the language.
+{type="note"}

   - Build modes on scope level
   - [Zig Build System](https://ziglang.org/#Zig-Build-System)